ohollmen/procster/README.md

 ## Procster Design Rationale

-Procster is written on top of 3 main, reusable footings:
+Procster is written on top of 4 main, reusable footings:
 - procps - Linux process lister API, also used by "ps" and "top" utilities
 - microhttpd - Lightweight, standalone HTTP server
+- glib - For helper data structures
 - libjansson - JSON library to parse and serialize JSON

+Choosing a veru slim "embedded" web server (Instead of general purpose web server like Apache or NginX) and efficient libraries for other tasks keeps the memory footprint on the system "unnoticable".
+As such Procster should be easily runnable on SBC systems like RaspberryPi, Beaglebone, Odroid, etc.

 ## Procster and security